Choline: benefits, dosage, contraindications

 Fetal development ✪✪✪✪✪

 When used during pregnancy, choline appears to increase cell proliferation and decrease apoptosis in the fetal hippocampus.
-During lactation, choline seems to enhance hippocampal growth in infants.
-Epidemiological studies suggest that women who consume high amounts of dietary choline around conception are at lower risk of having a child with a neural tube defect than those who consume less.
+During lactation, choline appears to improve hippocampal growth in the infant.
+Epidemiological studies suggest that women who consume high amounts of dietary choline at the time of conception are at lower risk of having a child with a neural tube defect than women who consume less.

 Posologie